Cristian Fabbiani: Late career

-From 2011 until 2016 he played for Argentine second league sides Independiente Rivadavia, and Estudiantes San Luis, also having two short spells abroad at Bolivian Primera División team, Sport Boys Warnes and Ecuadorian side, L.D.U.
+From 2011 until 2016, Fabbiani played for Argentine second league sides Independiente Rivadavia, and Estudiantes San Luis.
+He also had two short spells abroad at Bolivian Primera División team Sport Boys Warnes and Ecuadorian side L.D.U.
 Portoviejo.
-Fabbiani spent the last years of his career playing in the fourth league of Argentine football at Deportivo Merlo, with a short 2018 interruption at Liga Panameña de Fútbol club, CD Universitario, announcing his retirement in October 2020.
+Subsequently, Fabbiani spent the last years of his career playing in the fourth league of Argentine football at Deportivo Merlo, with a short 2018 interruption at Liga Panameña de Fútbol club CD Universitario.
+He announced his retirement in October 2020.

 Managerial career

 In June 2021, Fabbiani started his career as manager at Primera B Metropolitana club, Fenix de Pilar.
-After one year at Fenix in which he obtained only six victories, his contract was not renewed but he went to coach Primera Nacional side, Deportivo Riestra in June 2022, staying with them until April 2023 when he returned to Primera B Metropolitana at Deportivo Merlo whom he helped avoid relegation.
+After one year at Fenix in which he obtained only six victories, his contract was not renewed, but he went to coach Primera Nacional side Deportivo Riestra in June 2022.
+Fabbiani stayed with them until April 2023 when he returned to Primera B Metropolitana at Deportivo Merlo which he helped avoid relegation.
 In February 2024 he went back to coach Deportivo Riestra, this time in the Argentine Primera División, making his debut in a 3–0 home loss to River Plate.
+On 16 May 2024, during a 1–0 loss to Newell's Old Boys in the Copa Argentina, he gave the professional debut to Mateo Apolonio at age 14 years and 29 days, who became the youngest player in Argentinian football.
+Fabbiani was the subject of criticism when on 11 November 2024, at the club's orders, he used streamer Iván Buhajeruk (Spreen) for about one minute in a 1–1 draw against Vélez Sarsfield for a publicity stunt.
+After achieving good results with Deportivo Riestra, Fabbiani took over Newell's Old Boys in February 2025.
+Under his leadership, the team achieved important victories, including one against Boca Juniors.
+However, in the second half of the year, the team had a six-game winless streak and suffered an early elimination in the Copa Argentina, leading to his dismissal in October 2025.

+Personal life

+In 2012, Fabbiani appeared in the music video for "Fuego", a single by Ángela Leiva.